andrebask/thesis/11 - chapter6.md

 	        after-exp ...))))
 ```

-Now the two tasks are run in parallel, and their output is not deterministic:
+Now the two tasks are run in parallel, and their printed output is not deterministic:

 ```
 	start async call